yujunz/gitlab.com-runbooks/docs/patroni/patroni-management.md

 Pausing the cluster disables automatic failover.
 This is desirable when doing tasks such as upgrading Consul, or during a maintenance of the whole Patroni cluster.

+Note that disabling automatic failover can have undesirable side-effects, for example, if the primary PostgreSQL went down for any reason while Patroni is paused, there will be no primary for the clients to write to, effectively resulting in 500 errors for the end-user, so plan ahead carefully.

 It is important to disable `chef-client` before pausing the cluster, otherwise a regular `chef-client` can revert the pause status.